-Much if the investment in the US energy infrastructure will be made in new types of assets involving new technologies operating in significant market and regulatory uncertainty.
-This makes the likely returns on investment achieved highly uncertain.
-In the electricity sector specifically, understanding how wholesale and retail prices will be formed when there is significant generation capacity available at near-zero marginal costs.
+Much of the investment in the US electricity infrastructure going forward will be made in new types of assets involving new technologies operating in significant market and regulatory uncertainty.
+This makes the likely returns on investment highly uncertain.
+In the electricity sector specifically, it is not clear how wholesale and retail prices will be formed when there is significant generation capacity available at near-zero marginal costs.
 In addition, the revenue models ultimately adopted for distributed generation and storage assets are unclear today.
 These uncertainties could slow investment in these assets.